 Joe Mack Wilson Building | Fine Arts Gallery

-School of Art and Design students completing their Bachelors of Fine Arts in Studio Arts are required to participate in a capstone exhibition.
-The resulting shows contain artwork of various disciplines and materials representing individual styles and high levels of conceptual ability.
-This fall's exhibitions will feature students from the concentrations that include drawing and painting, sculpture, ceramics, photography, printmaking, and graphic communications in three separate exhibitions or portfolio reviews.
+School of Art and Design students completing their Bachelors of Fine Arts are required to participate in a professional showcase of their work.
+The results contain art of various disciplines and materials representing individual styles and high levels of conceptual ability.
+This semester's series features students from concentrations that include art education, drawing and painting, sculpture, ceramics, photography, printmaking, and graphic communications in three separate exhibitions or portfolio reviews.

 October 24th – November 9th

 Reception: October 30, 5-7pm